 It should come as no surprise that different people at your company come from different backgrounds, beliefs and traditions, meaning they also celebrate different holidays and events.
 In order to help their employees better balance their personal lives, beliefs and traditions with work, CrunchTime offers its team floating holidays so that they can pick and choose which holidays are important for them and continue to work on the holidays they don’t personally celebrate.

 Parental leave helps new parents adjust to the major change of adding another member to their family without sacrificing their career.
-Alteryx offers a wealth of perks and benefits for working parents, including adoption assistance and 100% salary for six weeks after birth.
+Alteryx offers a wealth of perks and benefits for working parents, including adoption assistance and 100 percent salary for six weeks after birth.
 Mothers are also eligible for maternity disability leave for another six weeks of paid leave.
 They also have an annual bring your children to work day along with other kid-friendly events throughout the year to help enhance work-life balance.

 Flexible work hours allow people to better incorporate their personal lives into their busy work schedule, reduce stress and improve overall satisfaction.
 Flexible work schedules and parental leave are some favorite benefits at Workiva, helping employees better balance their lives and excel at work and home.

-Remote work is said to increase productivity by 50%, and it further allows employees to work around their daily schedule.
+Remote work is said to increase productivity by 50 percent, and it further allows employees to work around their daily schedule.
 InVision considers itself a “remote-first” company that allows its employees to work anywhere they want.
-Each employee receives a MacBook on their first day, along with unlimited free Starbucks and half-day Fridays, the company genuinely supports its employees' work-life balance with remote opportunities.
+Each employee receives a MacBook on their first day, along with unlimited free Starbucks and half-day Fridays, the company genuinely supports its employees’ work-life balance with remote opportunities.

 Paid volunteer time encourages people to engage in some social good without sacrificing pay or feeling guilty about leaving work.
-Volunteering is core to Carbon Black's culture.
+Volunteering is core to VMWare Carbon Black’s culture.
 The company has a dedicated culture club that plans social responsibility outings to take time off, bring the team together and give back to their local community.

 Sponsoring a charity event or donation drive brings your team together to support your local community and make a change.
 PHMG hosts charity events year round along with two flagship fundraising events to help community members in need around the holidays.

 Child care benefits help parents choose the right care and feel more at ease without having to weigh the steep cost of child care.
 To help new parents adjust, RetailMeNot offers primary caregivers up to 16 weeks of paid parental leave and non-primary caregivers four weeks of leave.
-When they return to work, employees are able to work 75% of their original schedule with full pay to adjust to a life with a new family member.
+When they return to work, employees are able to work 75 percent of their original schedule with full pay to adjust to a life with a new family member.
 They also offer new parents a generous baby bonus to help with the new cost of raising children in addition to local childcare discounts and subsidized childcare costs.

 Adoption assistance helps families grow no matter how they choose to do so and supports them as they adjust to a new member.
 For families looking to adopt, Paylocity offers six weeks of paid parental leave.
 They also provide $5,000 of pre-tax assistance to help offset adoption expenses.